 When Working with Hoarders, Handle with Care

-- The person must make the call themselves to get help with organizing – it can’t be forced upon them by a friend or family member
+- The person must make the call themselves to get help with organizing, therefore it can’t be forced upon them by a friend or family member.

-- We employ compassion and empathy every step of the way, working at the hoarder’s pace, not anyone else’s
+- We employ compassion and empathy every step of the way.
+Our organizers work at the hoarder’s pace, and not anyone else’s.

 I hope you’ll take a moment to read my entire interview with Diane here.

-If you need additional resources, we have several listed below, including recommended books from our Maniac Book Club as well as a great guide for helping hoarders declutter.
+If you need additional resources, we have several listed below.
+The list includes recommended books from our Maniac Book Club as well as a great guide for helping hoarders declutter.